daGrevis/Dotfiles/README.md

 on daily basis.
 Also known as "dotfiles", these files allow to replicate my setup on another machine with relative ease.

-I'm using this to have practically identical setup between:
+I'm using nix & home-manager to have practically identical setup between:

 - MacOS running on MacBook Pro
+- NixOS running on my private server
 - NixOS via VirtualBox running on desktop Windows
-- Ubuntu running on my private server

 ## Installation